khanmjk/altsoftwareplanning/README.md

 * **Gain Strategic Insights:** Use the dashboard to visualize investment allocation, track strategic trends over time, and monitor progress towards business goals.
 * **Forecast Team Growth:** Model SDE hiring, ramp-up, and attrition, factoring in detailed capacity constraints to predict resource availability.
 * **Accelerate Modeling with AI:** Use a powerful AI Assistant to generate entire, realistic sample systems and roadmaps from a single text prompt.

 ---

-## Detailed Planning (WIP)
-We’ve introduced a new “Detailed Planning” page with a hierarchical table and Gantt chart for initiatives and work packages.
-It’s actively evolving and has known rough edges.

-What’s included:
-- Hierarchical table (Initiative → Work Package → Team assignments) with inline editing of dates, estimates, and predecessor links.
-- Gantt chart (Mermaid) with larger bars, wider left padding, and a blue/gray theme.
-- Work package dependencies (including cross-initiative) and initiative-level predecessor selection.
-- Filters for year/team and a resizable split between table and chart.

-### Gantt renderer feature flag & Frappe WIP
-- A renderer toggle (Mermaid ↔ Frappe) is available in the Detailed Planning header; Mermaid remains the default.
-- Status/year filters are applied identically to the table and the chart so rows stay aligned.
-- Double-click to drill: initiative → shows WPs; double-click a WP → shows its tasks; expansions stay in sync between table and chart.
-- Edit locks: initiatives with WPs, and WPs with multiple tasks, are marked locked with “not allowed” cursors/tooltips; valid edits roll up dates to parents.
-- Label tweaks: long labels are truncated with tooltips; extra spacing reduces overlap.
-This is still a work in progress—visual glitches (e.g., occasional label overflow or timeline span beyond the year) may occur.

-Known issues:
-- Styling is still being consolidated; some inline/UI polish is pending.
-- Mermaid can fail to render on malformed data; dependencies aren’t visualized yet.
-- AI-generated diagrams may need manual cleanup if Mermaid parsing fails.
-- Performance on very large data sets isn’t optimized yet.

-The ultimate goal is to enable better-informed decision-making for software delivery, resource allocation, and strategic planning.

----